Story about Docker Swarm with GlusterFS and Gitlab CI – Episode 1

 This article should become an article series, which will explain how to setup a complete and production ready hosting, continous integration and building environment with Docker Swarm, GlusterFS and Gitlab Community Edition.
 Because of the complexity for each topic, this article would be divided into multiple parts which will explain the details.

-The introduction article (this one) will give you the big picture of what we’re doing at our company and what infrastructure is serving our more than 75 Docker containers, which mostly contains productive customer applications we have built.
+The introduction article (this one) will give you the big picture of what we’re doing at our company and what infrastructure is serving our more than 120 Docker containers (in 51 swarm stacks), which mostly contains productive customer applications we have built.

 We are a small team of web developers which spent most of the day working on customer/internal projects, improving existing ones or fixing/maintaining legacy applications from the past.
 The most time we are jumping between multiple projects during a week.
 Because while developing new applications, also the old ones require some attentions (fixing, improving, upgrading, …).
 If you were constantly jumping between different projects, then manual deployments (ftp, git, or something else from the last century) can be very confusing, error prone or frustrating (for you, your team members or at least your customers).

 About 6 months ago we decided to get rid of the old stuff like manual testing, deployment or maintaining our hosting servers.
 Our goal was not clear at this point, but we had clear ideas in what direction we should go and what problems should be eliminated.
 Even if our final goal was not clear, we knew that Docker and Gitlab would be our best friends at this journey to a reliable continous integration architecture.

 While playing around with Docker, Docker Swarm and Gitlab (and it’s great CI component) we learned a lot of things about these systems.
 And while the everydays process of learning by doing, the goal respectively the direction we should go, became much clearer and clearer.

 Back then I never thought, that we will build an architecture, of what we have today.
 In comparison to mid 2017 it’s like rocket science!

 The Big Picture